Explore Hockey Worldwide

 Championnat Marocain de Hockey sur Glace [Morocco]: Rabat Capitals

-Gauteng Premier Hockey League [South Africa Regional]: TBD
+Gauteng Premier Hockey League [South Africa Regional]: Pretoria Capitals (8)

-Western Province Ice Hockey League [South Africa Regional]: TBD
+Western Province Ice Hockey League [South Africa Regional]: Cape Town Storm (5)

 Africa – Women’s Leagues